 Consider the example of tying your shoelaces.
 It is a very simple example, I know.
 When you were young you probably considered this a difficult task.
 The first couple times you tried it you probably went very very slowly.
 But after a couple months of practice, you can do it without thinking about it.
 Your first BJJ white belt moves will serve as a foundation for the rest of your career in Brazilian Jiu Jitsu.

 When I started, I loved side control.
 As a white belt, I could keep senior belt nailed to the ground.
 I used my shoulder to keep the downed opponent’s chin nailed to the mat.
-That was my alpha.
+That was my ‘Alpha’ or my ‘A game’.
 This move still serves me today.
 You will know that your alpha move is effective when your opponents make supportive comments.
-You have your first building block in Jiu Jitsu and it is now time to expand your collection of moves (Or as we call it ‘Game’).
+You have your first building block in Jiu Jitsu and it is now time to expand your collection of moves.

 Here is some example of moves to develop based on major positions.
 Each one of the below moves is a great starting move for each of the major positions in BJJ.